 For the 2016–17 academic year, CMU registered 62 undergraduate and 16 graduate students from 25 different countries.

 International students of CMU have a wide variety of options available to them including three and four year BA degrees with a choice of 18 majors, as well as bachelor degrees in Music, Music Therapy, and Business Administration (BBA).
-CMU also offers a Master of Arts in Theological Studies (two-Year), Master of Arts in Peacebuilding and Collaborative Development, and The Collaborative Master of Business Administration.
+CMU also offers a Master of Arts in Theological Studies, Master of Arts in Peacebuilding and Collaborative Development, and a Collaborative Master of Business Administration degree.

 To learn more about the International Student experience at CMU, take a look at some of the interviews with past and present international students.

 CMU tuition pricing is an advantage for International students!
-Our pricing for international students reflects CMU's commitment to offering affordable Christian post-secondary education to students from outside Canada.
-Your presence on our campus contributes to creating a diverse student body, where students of different backgrounds can learn from one another both in the classroom and outside of it.
-As a result, we have one of Manitoba’s most affordable international student tuition rates.
+CMU has Manitoba's most affordable international student tuition and reflects CMU's commitment to offer affordable Christian post-secondary education to students from outside Canada.
+Your presence at CMU helps create a diverse student body, where students of different backgrounds can learn from one another both in the classroom and beyond.

 The basic costs of one academic year (September to April) of full-time study while living in on-campus housing as a single student are: